jhwhiting/sma-elevator-challenge/README.md

 I went back and worth with a couple different approaches to try and implement the asynchronous button request and response behavior.
 I tried a `Channel` but I had to store the button requests later.
 So, I switched the signal to a `Semaphore`.
 An internal data-structure like a `Trie` contains the floors and possible button combinations.
 When a button press is received we release the semaphore and scan the `Trie` in comparison to the current position.

 I'm not sure if this is the best approach, but it got the job done.

+## Testing

+I used xUnit for testing and a X Should Do X with the standard Arrange/Act/Assert pattern.